neoforged/Documentation/docs/resources/server/recipes/index.md

 # Recipes

-Recipes are a way to transform a set of objects into other objects within a Minecraft world.
+Recipes are a datapack registry used as a way to transform a set of objects into other objects within a Minecraft world.
 Although Minecraft uses this system purely for item transformations, the system is built in a way that allows any kind of objects - blocks, entities, etc. - to be transformed.
-Almost all recipes use recipe data files; a "recipe" is assumed to be a data-driven recipe in this article unless explicitly stated otherwise.

 Recipe data files are located at `data/<namespace>/recipe/<path>.json`.
 For example, the recipe `minecraft:diamond_block` is located at `data/minecraft/recipe/diamond_block.json`.